-Yes, this is true, everything looks same today, but we believe differentiation through innovation that we will bring in our products.
+Yes, this is true, everything looks the same today, but we believe differentiation through innovation that we will bring in our products.
 We believe to provide specs and features that consumers value today.
-For example, P1mini has 4000 mAh battery with fast charging feature.
+For example, P1mini has a 4000 mAh battery with a fast-charging feature.
 Similarly, the selfie is a big thing for consumers who want to share their experiences.
 For them, we have brought Vibe S1, which is a dual selfie camera that allows you to customize your selfies.

 So our strategy for differentiation is to bring innovative technology at price points where consumers have an aspiration for it.
 We are also bringing A7010 in Pakistan in January which will be the best fingerprinting sensor product in the market.

 For under Rs.
 10,000 we have just launched A319 and A1000, which offers 1GB memory and Android lollipop.
 Our bouquet will have everything for everyone.